Let’s talk about some sure-fire ways to love the way you look in your engagement photos!

 What If I Feel Uncomfortable In Front of the Camera?

-We’ve all seen examples of engagement photos that we definitely don’t want.
+I’ve all seen examples of engagement photos that I definitely don’t want.
 Maybe you’re worried about how your photos will look:

 - Will I look awkward?